BigMurph619/T4-Firered-NATDEX-Monomon/README.md

 ## Awards

-Awards will be given to 1st, 2nd, and 3rd place finishers from the awards pool: 50% of entry fees donated to the host BennyTots to be distributed as such: 50% to 1st place, 30% to second place, and 20% to 3rd place.
+Gamers will earn points towards MurphLeague according to their respective placement.
+Monetary awards will be given to 1st, 2nd, and 3rd place finishers from the awards pool: 50% of entry fees donated to the host BennyTots to be distributed as such: 50% to 1st place, 30% to second place, and 20% to 3rd place.
 Additionally, any donations from the "Pledge Page" in Murph's discord (must pay entry fee to be eligible).